 • Ductwork quality and age.

-• How many windows your home has and the style, as large or picture windows can be more inefficient.
+• How many windows your house has and the style, because expansive or picture windows can be less efficient.

 • How many people live in your home.

-Your air conditioner’s efficiency is linked to its SEER, or Seasonal Energy Efficiency Rating.
-This rating measures how efficiently it transforms electricity to create cooling.
-The higher the rating, the more efficient the air conditioner is.
+Your air conditioner’s efficiency is impacted by its SEER, or Seasonal Energy Efficiency Rating.
+This rating measures how well it consumes electricity to create cooling.
+The higher the ranking, the more efficient the air conditioner is.

 • New air conditioners start at 13 SEER.
 Ones installed in the southwest and southeast must be at least 14 SEER due to U.S. Department of Energy mandates.
 As of 2017, these SEER rating requirements have saved homeowners trillions of dollars.